amandeepmittal/amanhimself.dev/content/posts/setup-macbook-m1.md

 - [install Node.js](http://localhost:3000/blog/install-nodejs-using-nvm-on-macos-m1/)
 - install [Watchman](https://facebook.github.io/watchman/) to watch changes in the filesystem using the command: `brew install watchman`
 - install following [cocoapods](https://formulae.brew.sh/formula/cocoapods): `brew install cocoapods`
-- install Java Development Kit using the command: `brew install --cask adoptopenjdk/openjdk/adoptopenjdk8`.
+- According to [a post by React Native guru Jamon Holmgren](https://shift.infinite.red/dont-use-the-wrong-jdk-for-react-native-if-you-re-using-an-m1-mac-252533dd47a2) that all this time I've been using installing JDK wrong on my m1 machine 😱.
+To learn more how to install "the m1 way", go to his post and give it a read (and leave an appreciation clap 😄)
-- Currently, I am using Arctic Fox Canary that supports [Apple's based machines](https://androidstudio.googleblog.com/2021/04/android-studio-arctic-fox-canary-15.html) for Android Studio
+- Versions later than Arctic Fox Canary now supports [Apple's Silicon based machines](https://androidstudio.googleblog.com/2021/04/android-studio-arctic-fox-canary-15.html) for Android Studio.
+You can also check out the [archive](https://developer.android.com/studio/archive) to see what beta/canary version supports Silicon machines
 - Then install Android SDK (I do not prefer AVD and use an actual device for testing)
 - [scrcpy](https://github.com/Genymobile/scrcpy) to display and control Android devices connect via USB on Mac